Add a way to test an installed version of Gammalib

 Bundling it is a single large file (200kB).

-#3 Updated by Deil Christoph almost 7 years ago
+#3 Updated by Deil Christoph over 7 years ago

 - Status changed from In Progress to Pull request